sous-chefs/firefox/README.md

   - :upgrade - upgrade the package if a previous version already exists

 #### Properties
-  - lang - The language of the Firefox package to download (default: en-us)
+  - lang - Language of firefox to install.
+Windows and Mac OS X only.
+Default is `en-US`.
-  - version - The version of firefox to download (default: latest)
+  - version - Version of firefox to download.
+Default is `latest`.

 ## Recipes